Kristoffer Tokstad

-Kristoffer Tokstad (born 5 July 1991) is a Norwegian football midfielder, who currently plays for Mjøndalen in Norway.
+Kristoffer Tokstad (born 5 July 1991) is a Norwegian professional footballer.
+The last club he played for was Norwegian First Division club Mjøndalen.

 Career

 Before transferring to Lillestrøm he played youth football for Lørenskog IF.
 He signed for Lillestrøm SK in mid-season 2007, was immediately loaned out to Lørenskog again.
 He returned to Lillestrøm, and ahead of the 2009 season he played several friendly matches.
 He made his senior debut in June 2009, and played 10 matches in the 2009 season and 3 matches in the 2010 season.
 In the 2011 season he was loaned out to Strømmen IF.

 In 2014, he joined Sarpsborg 08.

 On the last day of the Norwegian summer transfer window 2016, he joined Strømsgodset Toppfotball.

 In February 2023, Tokstad signed for Mjøndalen for the 2023 season.